 Please watch the short TENT WATCH initiative video here, which expands on the top tips on how to keep your stuff safe.

-We understand that we are always learning, and are committed to this journey to make Shambala a truly safe space for everyone in all ways.
-We welcome feedback, ideas, support and engagement – what else could we be doing?
-Please come forward with your ideas – Shambala is built on openness and participation.
+We understand that we are always learning, and are committed to this journey to make Shambala a truly safe space for everyone.
+We welcome feedback, ideas, support and engagement.
+Contact the Shambala team to share your thoughts or report an issue.